-3 Reasons to Submit Credit Card Disputes in Writing!
+3 Reasons to Submit Credit Report Disputes in Writing!

 If you find a mistake on your credit report, you need to submit a dispute to have it removed.
 Experian, Equifax, and TransUnion will let you dispute information online or over the phone.
 While those options may sound more convenient, you should always submit disputes in writing.